RT-Sec/perl-RT-Perceptron/README.md

 ```

 ## LICENSE
-See COPYING for Licesing information
+See COPYING for Licensing information